AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

    * **Only open specific project directories.** Don't open your home directory, work directory, or all ``/scratch/``, or any big
      directories: it will scan *all* files and use a huge amount of CPU.
-   * **Don't run heavy computations or use too much memory.**  It can use up all your allocated resources and prevent other logins.
+   * **Don't run heavy computations or use too much memory, for example through Jupyter or other calculations.** It can use up all your allocated resources and prevent other logins.
+If you find you can't log in, contact us.
+See the :ref:`"directly to an interactive job" <vscode-interactive-job>` below for a possible work-around.